nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 3a.
-User provides incorrect information to update.
-* 3b.
-Cobb shows an error message.

-Use case ends.

-### Use case: Edit a property

-**MSS:**

-1. User chooses to edit an existing property.
-2. User finds property they want to edit.
-3. User executes update command with relevant information to update.

-Use case ends.

-**Extensions**
-* 3a.
-User provides incorrect information to update.
+User provides incorrect information to update.<br>
-* 3b.
-Cobb shows an error message.
+  3a1.
+Cobb shows an error message.<br>
   Use case ends.

 ### Use case: List properties